 the most important discovery of the day was that there is such a place as wagga wagga, australia. i had no idea. i think that’s a great name for a city. “welcome to wagga wagga!” it just has this exotic ring to it, like something out of a movie. you’d think it was something the screenwriter made up, but no. it exists.

-you know how i said that a lot of times songs know what they want to be better than i do? here’s some recent proof.
+you know how i said a lot of times songs know what they want to be better than i do? here’s some recent proof.

 a few weeks back i mentioned this song i recorded electric guitars for one day when i spent a while playing around with an SM57 and a guitar amp for the first time in ages. over the past few weeks i’ve been chipping away at it.

-the lyrics were there almost immediately, so i recorded the vocals. i left it for a while. then, a few days ago, i set up the R88 in front of the drum set (now that i have extension patch cords, i can actually move the mic around a bit) and thought i’d try a few passes at recording drums for the song, mostly just to see how the mic fared on drums.
+the lyrics were there almost immediately, so i recorded the vocals. i left it for a while. then, a few days ago, i set up the R88 in front of the drum set (now that i have extension patch cords, i can actually move the mic around a bit) and thought i’d try a few passes at recording drums for the song, mostly just to see how the mic fared.

 since i still don’t have a mic clip that will hold the mic properly, i couldn’t use it as a straight overhead. i set it up as a FOK (front of kit) mic a few feet out front, with the top of the mic just below my head level. probably far from the ideal place to record a drum set. not that i’ve ever been anything approaching an expert at mic placement.